LordNed/Winditor/docs/tutorials/tutorials.md

 ### Importing a Collision Mesh
 The [Importing a Collision Mesh](basics/import_collision.html) tutorial explains how to import a collision mesh into the map.

+## Collision Editing
+The [Collision Editor](collision/collision.html) tutorial explains how to use Winditor's collision editor.

 <hr>
 <p align="center">
   <a href="../index.html">Back</a>